-This sheet talks about exposure to lithium in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This sheet is about exposure to lithium in pregnancy and while breastfeeding.
+This information should not take the place of medical care and advice from your healthcare providers.

 What is lithium?

 Lithium is a medication used to treat bipolar disorder, which is also called manic-depression.
 Lithium may also be used to treat other psychiatric and medical conditions.
-Lithium is sold under many brand names such as Cibalith-S®, Eskalith®, Lithane®, Lithobid® and Lithonate®.
+Lithium is sold under many brand names.
+Some brand names are: Cibalith-S®, Eskalith®, Lithane®, Lithobid® and Lithonate®.

 I take lithium.
 Can it make it harder for me to get pregnant?